 The Backcountry Hut Company

 The Backcountry Hut Company was founded to assist individuals and organizations in the design and construction of affordable luxury modules and outdoor recreation structures.
 The four cornerstones of the business are: function; quality; sustainability; and value.
 The hut prototype was created for the benefit of the outdoor enthusiast, outdoor clubs, alpine associations, and backcountry lodge operators.
-Inspired by the idea of IKEA founder Ingvar Kamprad of providing affordable well-designed products ‘for the many people’, The Backcountry Hut Company provides a turnkey solution to housing through the provision of a flat pre-packed assembly system with the following characteristics:
+Inspired by the idea of IKEA founder Ingvar Kamprad of providing affordable well-designed shelters ‘for the many people’, The Backcountry Hut Company provides a turnkey solution to shelters through the provision of a flat pre-packed assembly system with the following characteristics:

 Prefabrication – the ‘kit of parts’ hut system is designed as an engineered wood post-and-beam skeleton that is then infilled with prefabricated panels.
 A simple nail-on window system is provided.